AnirudhS3110/GenAI-through-LangChain/4) Prompts/readme.md

 # Prompts:
-- THese are inout instructions or Queries given to a model to guide to its output
+- THese are input instructions or Queries given to a model to guide to its output
 ## Two types of PRompts:
 - Static
 - Dynamic